salesforce/omakase/readme.md

 #### AutoRefiner

-The `AutoRefiner` plugin is responsible for automatically refining `Refinable` objects.
+The `AutoRefiner` plugin is responsible for automatically refining all or certain `Refinable` objects.
 Currently this includes `Selector`, `Declaration`, and `AtRule`. _Refinement_ refers to the process of taking a generic syntax string (e.g., ".class > #id") and parsing out the individuals units (e.g., `ClassSelector`, `Combinator`, `IdSelector`).

 It is important to realize that unless refinement occurs, the unrefined syntax object may contain invalid CSS.
 For example a `Selector` may contain raw content consisting of ".class~!8391", but no errors will be thrown until `#refine()` is called on that selector instance.
-The `AutoRefiner` plugin can handle automatically calling the `#refine()` method on any and everything is refinable, thus enabling this additional level of syntax validation across the board.
+The `AutoRefiner` plugin can handle automatically calling the `#refine()` method on any and everything that is refinable, thus enabling this additional level of syntax validation across the board:

 ```java
 AutoRefiner all = new AutoRefiner().all(); // refine everything